deco3500-2017/Frying_Nemo/README.md

 # Frying_Nemo

 ## Background
 A healthy and balanced diet is integral towards developing minds and concentration.
-However, despite this nearly 33% of all school aged children fail to receive a balanced and healthy diet whilst at school according to a study conducted by the New York Times.
-Further, of the 68% who do get a healthy lunch, based upon a study by the Johns Hopkins Bloomberg School of Public Health, 25% of them even bother to eat it all.
+However, despite this nearly 33% of all school aged children fail to receive a balanced and healthy diet whilst at school according to a study conducted by the New York Times (2015).
+Further, of the 68% who do get a healthy lunch, based upon a study by the Johns Hopkins Bloomberg School of Public Health (Medical Daily, 2014), 25% of them even bother to eat it all.
 ## Introduction & Concept
 Taking this into consideration the team, ‘Frying Nemo’, is dedicated towards developing and implementing an application which helps parents in creating and maintaining a meal plan for their children which is easy, healthy and above all tasty.